ArduPilot/ardupilot_wiki/common/source/docs/common-companion-computers.rst

 ========

 Companion Computers travel on the vehicle and communicate with (and control) the flight controller.
-The companion computer gets all the MAVLink data produced by the autopilot (including GPS data) and can use it to make intelligent decisions during flight.
+The Companion Computer gets all the MAVLink data produced by the autopilot (including GPS data) and can use it to make intelligent decisions during flight.
 This enables a broad range of functionality, from computer mediated flight paths, though to